mattvernon/relayer-kit/README.md

 In your command line, make sure you're logged into heroku, and then enter the following commands:

-## Create a new Heroku app:
+## Create a new Heroku app

+If you are logged into Heroku on your command line, you can simply run:

 `heroku create`

+Otherwise, follow the instructions Heroku provides for [creating a new Heroku app](https://devcenter.heroku.com/articles/creating-apps).

-## Overwrite the app's files with your relayer kit:
+## Overwrite the app's files with your relayer kit

 `git push -f heroku master`

-## Open your new relayer on Heroku:
+## Open your new relayer on Heroku

 `heroku open`